Wootric/slate/source/includes/_install_ios.md

 // Inside your method
 [Wootric configureWithClientID:<YOUR_CLIENT_ID> clientSecret:<YOUR_CLIENT_SECRET> accountToken:<YOUR_ACCOUNT_TOKEN>];

 // TODO: Required to uniquely identify a user.
-It can be any unique value other than email.
+Email is recommended but this can be any unique identifier.
 [Wootric setEndUserEmail:@"nps@example.com"];
 // TODO: The current logged in user's sign-up date as a Unix timestamp.
 [Wootric setEndUserCreatedAt:@1234567890];